 Clean and Change Air Filters Burlington homeowners

 For people that have asthma, it’s a must that you run your air conditioner instead of leaving the doors and windows open.
 As long as you keep your home clean the indoor air will be cleaner than the outdoor air.
-When you run your air conditioner, the air flows through your return grills and is filtered by the throw away filters at the filter grill or some type of filter at the indoor air handler or furnace.
+When you run your air conditioner, the air flows through your return grills and is filtered by the throwaway filters at the filter grill or some type of filter at the indoor air handler or furnace.
 If you do not clean or change your filters, dust and debris will build up on your indoor coil.
-This can cause poor airflow, reduced efficiency, leaks in the coil, and potentially system failure.
+This can cause poor airflow, reduced efficiency, leaks in the coil, and potential system failure.
 This is why it is so important to change your filters regularly.
 How often should you change your filter?
 Click Here for more details.

 The air that circulates throughout your home moves through your A/C system’s ductwork before it enters your home.
 If your air filtration system is clean, but your ductwork is dirty or leaking, then the air entering your home won’t be as clean.

 HEPA (high-energy particulate air) filtration systems are a great way to fight off dust and allergens.
 It is an added layer of protection that is especially beneficial to asthma and other respiratory illness sufferers.
 These filters are designed to capture microscopic particles of dust and pollutants.

 Ultraviolent lights are typically placed near the coils of your air conditioner.
 They will reduce the growth of mold and bacteria in the air that passes through your air conditioner.
 They are great for warm, humid climates but don’t protect against dust, dander, and other air allergens.

 You can also purchase electronic air purifiers that work with your HVAC system.
 Every time your air conditioner or furnace run this filtration system traps and kills the pollutants.
 They are a great solution for whole-home filtration.